 This position is full-time and works approximately 40 hours per week.

 Department Name/Job Location:

-This position is in the Department of Human Research Protection Office.
+This position is in the Human Research Protection Office.
+The position is located at the Mid Campus Center.
 This position is for the Medical School Campus.

 The Department of Health and Human Services (HHS) and the Food and Drug Administration have established regulations governing the conduct of human subject research.
 These regulations mandate that an Institutional Review Board (IRB) review human subject research proposals so as to “protect the rights and welfare of human subjects.”
 The Washington University IRB reviews research involving human subjects conducted by WU faculty/staff.
 The WU IRB is composed of members of varying background and expertise.
 These members are responsible for ensuring that human subject research conducted at Washington University meets all applicable ethical, regulatory, and institutional requirements.
 The Human Research Protection Office supports the activities of the WU IRB.